 (L)yrics that reflected the physically abusive and highly exploitative conditions for laborers in railroad and levee camps.
 The camp workday began early (“rise up, so uhly in de mawn’”), the hours were long (“I been wukkin’ on de railroad all de live long day”), and White foremen enforced abusive conditions through disciplinary violence (“doan’ yuh hyah de capn’ shoutin’”), which occasionally resulted in death.

-The lyric can also be interpreted to imply the captain is shouting for Dinah to blow her horn, not inflicting violence.
+The lyric can also be interpreted to imply the captain is shouting for Dinah to blow her horn, (as is implied in the cowboy version above,) not inflicting violence on the men .
 That aside, isn’t it wonderful that we have a song like this?
 How many other songs of worker solidarity do we have that put the situation so succinctly in words suitable for children?

 Before the Civil War the first southern railroads were built in part by slaves.
 Some were owned directly by railroad companies and others rented, sometimes from hundreds of miles away.
 Free Blacks and white immigrants also worked in the construction of southern railroads before the war.
 The enslaved people, of course, had the least desirable jobs.